agustinluj/agustinluj/README.md

 Welcome to my code-hacking lab!
-I'm a Jr Data Scientist passionate about turning messy data into insights and models that (almost always) work.
+I'm a Data Scientist passionate about turning messy data into insights and models that (almost always) work.

 💡 When not debugging, I’m learning more about stats, data viz, or ML trends.